yulya3102/agda-asm/paper/Primer.md

 In the source code function are used by their symbolic names which are substituted with addresses of corresponding \emph{symbols} during compilation.
-References to external functions are left empty and should be filled by linker.
+References to external functions are left empty and should be filled by the linker.
 These empty references to external functions are called
 \emph{relocations}.
 More details about these terms can be found in
 \citep{levine}.

 Dynamic linking can be split into two steps.
 The first of them takes place before runtime and consists of preparing the object file for the act of dynamic linking.
-During this step the object file is extended with several sections and metadata which ensure correct execution of the program.
+During this step, the object file is extended with several sections and metadata which ensure correct execution of the program.
 The second step is the act of dynamic linking itself which consists of dynamic loader filling relocations in runtime.